Cecilia8989/pands-project/README.md

 ## 5.Univariate analysis

-Univariate analysis explores only one dependent variable.
+[Univariate analysis [19]](https://www.kaggle.com/code/amrut11/iris-dataset-univariate-bivariate-multivariate) explores only one dependent variable.
 "Uni" means "one," and the main purpose is to describe a dataset, summarize the data, and find the patterns present in it.
 When a dataset contains multiple variables, each of them is explored separately.
 We will explore several types of plots that are used for this kind of analysis.

 ### Distribution Pie